digital-work-lab/digital-work-lecture/slides/00-orga.md

 # Learning objectives

-- Understand the historical, organizational, and societal drivers of change in digital work.
+- Describe the historical, organizational, and societal drivers of change in digital work.
+- Understand how digitalization changes work for individuals, teams, and crowds.
+- Build you repertoire of practices, methods, and tools for effective digital work.
+- Explain corresponding theories of media choice, adaptation, and effective use.
+- Appreciate different forms of scientific knowledge, theories, and methods prevalent in research on digital work.
+- Critically evaluate ethical outcomes and recommend policy measures.

+<!--
 - Familiarize with a repertoire of techniques, methods, and policies for effective digital work at the levels of individuals, teams, and crowds.
 - Apply, adapt, and critically discuss these methods in different practical contexts.
-- Appreciate different forms of scientific knowledge, theories, and methods prevalent in research on digital work.

-<!--
 critically discuss: understand where they come from/how they were developed (based on what evidence/theories) Critically discuss ethical challenges associated with the future of work.